markyoder/wasp_clone/waspcore/README.md

 E.g., if your application needs to interpreter files that will never be more than 65KiB, you can use an `unsigned short` as the template type.

 ## String Pool
 The string pool consists of two members, 1) a vector of chars, 2) a vector of indices indicating string starts.

-In this way, the string data that is consumed from a text file is reasonably maintained and size not inflated.
+In this way, the string data that is consumed from a text file is reasonably maintained and storage size not inflated.

-In a benchmark of one application's input where the token's mathematical mode was 3 characters, with a mean of 4, using std::string produces on average ~28+ byte overhead per token.
-Using the StringPool facilitated the memory consolidation.
+In a benchmark of one application's input consisting of 300MB in which the document tokens' mathematical mode was 3 characters, with a mean of 4, using std::string produces on average ~28+ byte overhead per token.
+Specifically 8 byte heap pointer, 8 byte size, 8 byte heap page header, and 8 byte heap memory page.
+In contrast, the StringPool only requires a 5 byte overhead per token.
+Specifically, a 4 byte index and a null terminating character stored in a contiguous heap memory page.
+Using the StringPool facilitates a significant memory consolidation.

 ## Token Pool